-How to get rid of Keratosis Pilaris
+How do you get rid of keratosis pilaris?

 Ethique Lime & Ginger Body Polish

-Hydrea Vegan Dry Body Brush
+Hydrea Dry Body Brush

 Elektra Magnesium Cream

 • Helps soothe and hydrate dry, flaky skin

 • Contains shea butter, coconut oil, mango butter and hemp oil